seanfcottrell/PLPCA/README.md

 ## MODEL:

 Included here are several files for different PCA methods that can be used to compare relative classification performances on different datasets (after dimensionality reduction).
-Included are: PCA, gLPCA, gLSPCA, SDSPCA, RLSDSPCA, RPLSDSPCA.
+Included are: PCA, gLPCA, gLSPCA, SDSPCA, RLSDSPCA, PLPCA, RPLSDSPCA.

 ## DATASETS: